[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 There are two parts to the bull thesis on NIO stock.

 First, the company’s delivery and revenue trends — which were depressed throughout most of 2019 — improved in a big way in late 2019.
-Excluding a short-term coronavirus hit, they’re set to improve even further in 2020 behind a rebound in China’s economy from significant fiscal stimulus, a pause in electric vehicle subsidy cuts, and a new Nio vehicle launch.
+Excluding a short-term coronavirus hit, they’re set to improve even further in 2020 behind a rebound in China’s EV market from significant fiscal stimulus, a pause in electric vehicle subsidy cuts, and a new Nio vehicle launch.
 As those delivery and revenue trends rebound, NIO stock should rebound, too.